hanxiangchoong-1/Hound/README.md

 ### Data Processor
 * Arg 1: The elastic index from which you will pull your documents for cleaning.
-* Arg 2: The column or property containing the text you'd like to clean.
+* Arg 2: The field containing the text you'd like to clean.
 * Arg 3: The elastic index which cleaned documents will be saved to.
 ```
 python3 ./dataprocessor/run.py raw__govtech all_text processed__govtech